athenach/CS2105-Networks/README.md

   E.g. `GET /demo.html HTTP/1.1\r\nHost: localhost\r\n\r\nGET /demo.html HTTP/1.1\r\nHost: localhost\r\n\r\n" | netcat localhost    <port_your_server_is_running>` will only return 1 response when two are expected.

   An easy fix would be to make the recursive function in the form of an iterative loop.
-Too lazy to fix now :P
+Too lazy to fix now :P Issue #2

 * Copying the same code for Assignemnts in future could result in plagarism.
 Aim to use this code only for refernce.